 With Christmas approaching quickly, the Kiwanis Club of Kirkland is gearing up for their biggest fundraiser of the year.

-In past years, funds also benefited the Eliminate Project, a joint effort between Kiwanis and UNICEF, whose goal was to eliminate neonatal tetanus that kills so many tiny newborns around the world.
-As of this year, Kiwanis International has reached its goal of $110 million dollars.
+In past years, funds also benefited the Eliminate Project, a joint effort between Kiwanis and UNICEF, whose goal is to eliminate neonatal tetanus, which is fatal for tiny newborns around the world.
+As of 2017, Kiwanis International has reached its goal of $110 million dollars.

 Proceeds from the tree lot will also go toward student scholarships and the Kirkland Kiwanis Foundation recently announced that it will award up to seven scholarships ranging from $1,000-$2,500 to graduating seniors on the Eastside.